 Sisters Bridgette Powers and Laura Suhr Featured in Global Sisters Report

-Sisters Bridgette Powers and Laura Suhr were recently featured in an article by Global Sisters Report titled “Communities welcome young women to the sisterhood through international outreach.”
+Sisters Bridgette Powers and Laura Suhr are featured in an article by Global Sisters Report titled “Communities welcome young women to the sisterhood through international outreach.”
 This article is part of three installments that share how religious communities are reaching out to younger women and about members under age 40 who have joined their community in the past five years.

 Is God Calling You?